JetBrains/sbt-structure/README.md

 ## Project structure

-- `extractor` is an sbt plugin that actually extracts information from the sbt build
+- `extractor` is an sbt plugin that actually extracts information from the sbt build.
 - `core` is a shared library that is used by both `extractor` and the Intellij Scala plugin.

+**_Note:_** `extractor` is packaged as a fat jar, by compiling the sources of `core` and including the output `.class` files in the resulting jar.
+This packaging structure is implicitly expected by the Intellij Scala  plugin, due to how the jar is injected in sbt for extracting the information of a sbt build.
+The shared sources are contained in the `shared` directory and linked in the `extractor` and `core` modules, in order to create a source dependency that can be recognized by IDEA.

 ## Usage